Lovejoy Independent School District

 Property wealthy districts like Lovejoy ISD, Highland Park ISD, and Carroll ISD have an advantage over other less affluent school districts in Texas.
 The homes are more expensive so naturally the school tax receipts are higher.
 Even so, it's not enough for small districts like Lovejoy to offer the programs and services they want to provide.
 To help out, the Lovejoy parents are always actively involved in fund raising for the school district.

 Fund raising drives have become a necessity but the homeowners always respond when asked.
 One of the innovative fund raising events for Lovejoy ISD is the "Denim and Diamonds" event held every Spring.
 It typically raises around $150K which all goes right to the district.

 How Special Is Lovejoy ISD?

-Besides the Lovejoy ISD number one rating by the Texas Education Agency, here’s another barometer.
+Besides the Lovejoy ISD number one rating by the Texas Education Agency, here's another barometer.
 In 2016, 73 students paid out of district fees to attend Lovejoy ISD.
-Those fees have just gone up to $9,000 for grades 1-6 and $11,000 for grades 7-12.
+Those fees range from $10K to $12K per year depending on the grade.
 How many public school districts can attract a following like that?
-And remember, the parents of those students are also paying the property taxes on the homes they live in out of district, but it’s still worth it to them.
+And remember, the parents of those students are also paying the property taxes on the homes they live in out of district, but it's still worth it to them.

 We've sold homes to buyers out of Highland Park, which for years was the gold standard for quality education, and I've never heard one say the education wasn't as good or better.
 That goes for parents taking their kids out of private schools to move into Lovejoy.
 They might be paying $36K per year and they tell me there is no drop-off.